-Alternatively, the ##### error can be caused by formulas which subtract dates or time.
+Alternatively, the ##### error can be caused by formulas that subtract dates or times.
 In Excel, negative values for dates and times are always shown as #####.
 To avoid this, try using date functions as much as possible when working with dates.
 For example, instead of just subtracting two dates try using a function like DATEDIF.

 Well, the #NULL! error isn’t something you will see very often.
 It basically means that you have incorrectly separated cell references in your formulas.
 For example, the formula

 =SUM(A1 A10) will return a #NULL! error because the range lacks the colon “:” or comma “,” between the two cell references.
 All you need to do is adjust the range to

 A1:A10 or separate the two cells by a comma and the error will go away.

 What does #NUM! mean in Excel?
 Well, the #NUM! error is displayed when a number is too large or too small, or when a calculation isn’t possible.
 For example, it’s impossible to display 10^3000 because it is too large.
 Alternatively, if you are trying to calculate the square root of a negative number Excel will return a #NUM! error because this is impossible from a mathematical point of view.

 #SPILL error only applies to Office 365 and Excel Online.
 Basically, Excel is telling you that the spill range for a spilled array formula isn’t blank.
 You can read more about this error on Microsoft’s website.

 Sometimes you may get errors as part of the normal data analysis.
 An #N/A error in a VLOOKUP formula isn’t necessarily bad.
 It just tells you that the value you are looking for couldn’t be found in the table array.
 However, that doesn’t mean #N/A errors are pretty and that is why it makes sense to replace them with a custom message like “value not found” or hide them altogether.